AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

  **Challenge 3.1:**
 ```
- Open notes.txt in text editor and add steps that !!!!!.
+ Open notes.txt in text editor and add commands that you need to execute in order to:
+ 1. turn a new folder into git repository,
+ 2. track changes to a file with git.
  Save your changes and track your changes with Git.
 ```
 >**Solution**
 >
 > Open note.txt, add text, save and close.
+> $ subl note.txt
 > You can see your new note.txt with
 > $ cat notes.txt
 >
+> ```
-> Chapter 1 notes
+> My notes about git:
+> 1. git init
+> 2. git add -all
+> 3. git commit -m "added git commands"
+> ```
-> Chapter 2 notes
+>
 > $ git status
 > On branch master
 > Changes not staged for commit: